oliviernam/DevOps-Training-intermediate/moadsd-ng/demoing.md

 The MOADSD-NG project does provide a simple way to setup a hybrid cloud security demo, playground and learning environment within the clouds or alternatively on a local ESXi (no vCenter required).
 Core technologies used (besides of Trend Micro solutions) are the cloud native virtualization functionalities, a full-blown Kubernetes cluster with cluster storage and release management tools (Jenkins / GitLab).
 Ansible, the de facto most used orchestration tool, is used for the whole life-cycle of your MOADSD-NG environment.

 In this lab, we will discuss how to setup MOADSD-NG and go over some basics of how to use the environment.
-We will get in touch with lots of technologies we learned about in the previous parts of the training.
-That includes:

-- JSON / YAML
-- API
-- Ansible
-- Python
-- Kubernetes
-- Docker

-Our goal is to get a Jenkins driven pipeline up and running, including in the deployment of an application on Kubernetes.
-Effectively, we’re going to put the things together :-)
+Our goal is to get a Jenkins driven pipeline up and running, including the deployment of an application on Kubernetes.

 ## Requirements